 How B2B And B2C Companies Can Use Digital Marketing Strategies

 Digital Marketing plays a major role in every company’s marketing strategy.
 In fact, most companies only rely on Digital Marketing strategies to promote their brand as well as their business.

-Therefore, two very major types of companies — B2B and B2C (Business to Business and Business to Customer) — use Digital Marketing in very different ways.
+Two very major types of companies — B2B and B2C (Business to Business and Business to Customer) — use Digital Marketing in very different ways.

-So depending on your business model and your potential audience, your Digital Marketing can be informal, outdated, or just ineffective.
+Depending on your business model and your potential audience, your Digital Marketing can be informal, outdated, or just ineffective.